CSL Ștefănești: History

 In the summer of 2015, the club encountered some financial problems, being almost dissolved, but eventually managed to overcome them and with Laurențiu Tudor as head coach, finished the 2015–16 season in 9th place.

 However, the club was dissolved in the summer of 2016, and all of their players and staff were taken by Unirea Tărlungeni, who were dissolved in 2017.

-The club was refounded in 2019 under the name of CSL Ștefănești.
-To begin with at youth level, and from 2021 the senior team was admitted in Liga IV – Ilfov County for the 2021–22 season, finishing 1st in Series 2 under the guidance of Laurențiu Tudor, but not having the right to promotion, as was admitted on demand, does not participate in the county championship play-off.
+The club was refounded in 2019 under the name CSL Ștefăneștii de Jos.
+Initially focused on youth development, the senior team was admitted into Liga IV Ilfov County ahead of the 2021–22 season.
+Under player-coach Mădălin Gheorghe, Ștefănești finished 1st in Series II, but, having been admitted on demand, the club was not eligible to participate in the county championship play-off for promotion.

+Laurențiu Tudor returned as head coach in 2022, leading Ștefănești to win Series II and qualify for the championship play-off in the 2022–23 season, where they eliminated Brănești in the semi-final before losing the final against Clinceni.

-The club won the Liga IV – Ilfov County at the end of the 2023–24 season, but lost the promotion play-off against ACS FC Dinamo București 5–6 on aggregate.
-However, due to withdrawal of ten clubs from the third division, CSL Ștefănești was invited by the Romanian Football Federation to enrolled in Liga III.
+At the end of the 2023–24 season, Ștefănești won the Liga IV Ilfov County title, but lost the promotion play-off against ACS FC Dinamo București 5–6 on aggregate.
+Following the withdrawal of several clubs from Liga III, the Romanian Football Federation invited CSL Ștefănești to join the third tier.

+The 2024–25 season marked the club’s return to Liga III, with Valentin Ivan appointed head coach. Ștefănești finished 3rd in Series V, both at the end of the regular season and in the play-out phase, before unexpectedly parting ways with Ivan at the end of the campaign.

+Ahead of the 2025–26 campaign, Claudiu Ionescu took charge for the first half of the season, with Laurențiu Tudor named as the new head coach in January 2026.
+Under his leadership, Ștefănești finished 2nd in Series IV and secured a historic promotion to Liga II, winning Series II of the play-off stage, tied on points with Popești-Leordeni, but finishing ahead on first-stage points.